HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 __Debugging:__ Initially set to "NONE!".
 Sshow any errors or important notes about how the database operations went.

-__Calling 'retrieveHighscoreService':__ This function handles the actual retrieval of scores. 'readHighscore_ms.php' passes necessary parameters ($pdo, $duggaid, $variant, $debug) to 'retrieveHighscoreService_ms.php', which then queries the database and fetches the scores.
+__Calling 'retrieveHighscoreService_ms.php':__ This function handles the actual retrieval of scores. 'readHighscore_ms.php' passes necessary parameters ($pdo, $duggaid, $variant, $debug) to 'retrieveHighscoreService_ms.php', which then queries the database and fetches the scores.

 __Results:__ After fetching the scores, the result is formated into an array and then encoded into JSON.
 It´s then sen back to the client.
 The JSON data includes the highscores and relevant debugging information.